bonjs/require-alias-node/README.md

 # require-alias-node
-### A tool which could set an alias for the module's path which is required in the `require` of nodejs
+### A tool which could set an alias for the module's path which is required in the `require` of nodejs     or `import` of ES6

+It's the alias of `require-import-alias`

 #### Install
 ~~~bash